 - We’re at the end of the phone whenever you need us, no matter how silly your question feels.

 So, should I register with Ofsted or an agency?

 Only you can decide what’s best for your childminding business.
 However, here’s a summary of the difference between the Ofsted and (Koru Kids) agency process:

-Application – you don’t know if you’re on the right track until your inspection, months down the line.
+Application – you may not know if you’re on the right track until your inspection, months down the line.